 When two people divorce, marital assets acquired during the marriage must be divided through a process called equitable distribution.
 Common assets include bank accounts, real property and art work.
 And as far as children are concerned, parents must enter into what’s called a parenting plan, which delineates all issues relating to the children including parental responsibility and a timesharing schedule outlining when each parent spends time with the kids.
 But what about the pets?

 Personally, my animals are like children.
 I treat them as such to an extent.
-There are limitations! (but I introduce them as my kids).
+There are limitations! (but I do introduce them as my kids!).
 In fact, my father sometimes jokes and says he loves his dog (Bruce) more than he loves some family members.
 It’s actually true!
 So who gets the pets during a divorce?
 Is there such thing as shared custody of animals?
 What happens to our fur babies?

 While a dog may be considered by many to be a member of the family, under Florida law, animals are considered to be personal property.
 There is no authority which provides for a trial court to grant custody or visitation pertaining to personal property.
 Only one case has addressed this issue as to whether a visitation schedule could be authorized by the Court.